 In his early 20s, his activism shifted to anti-poverty work.
 He became a community organizer helping poor African Americans living in slum conditions confront racism in Boston government as they tried to force officials to improve conditions in Boston’s public housing.
 Then, Chandler graduated from MassArt right into the fomenting black nationalist movement driven by the repeated violence against nonviolent protesters to racist oppression.

 Chandler’s Long Hot Summer of 1967 Epiphany

 The violent actions against African Americans by law enforcement just as the summer dawned on America in 1967 led to racial revolt and uprisings across the country.
-Boston, where Chandler, 26-year-old married father of four young girls lived in public housing with his young family, wasn’t different.
-African Americans were tired of living in under police occupation and white racist oppression in crowded, tenement-filled communities rife with poverty and anti-black aggression.
+Boston, where Chandler, a 26-year-old married father of four little girls lived in public housing with his young family, wasn’t different.
+African Americans were tired of living in under police occupation and white racist oppression in artistic, tenement-filled communities rife with poverty and anti-black aggression.

-A violent altercation on June 4, 1967, shortly before his MassArt graduation during which Boston police beat welfare protesters, some of them pregnant, would change this young artist’s life permanently.
+A brutal altercation on June 4, 1967, shortly before his MassArt graduation during which Boston police beat welfare protesters, some of them pregnant, would change this young artist’s life permanently.
 Chandler, an ardent and already well-known community activist, became a strident revolutionary.
-However, for Chandler, his art, not physical violence, sit-ins or eloquent speeches, became his form of protest.
+However, for Chandler, his art, not physical force, sit-ins or eloquent speeches, became his form of protest.